 HepB vaccine also is indicated for adults aged 60 years and older who have not been previously vaccinated when any of the following is present:

 A desire for protection from hepatitis B

 A sexually active lifestyle in people who are not in a long-term, mutually monogamous relationship (eg, > 1 sex partner during the previous 6 months)

-Need for evaluation or treatment of a sexually transmitted disease
+Need for evaluation or treatment of a sexually transmitted infection

 Current or recent use of illicit injection drugs